thekrocker/Improved-FOVSystem/README.md

  ## How It Works

- - First, it calculates the direction to target like this.
+ - First, we calculate the direction to target.
 I created a scriptable object value system that make an easy access to positions in game.
+It basically holds the target's Vector3 position.

            Vector3 selfPosition = transform.position;
            // Get the target position & calculate direction.